What are the symptoms of Cataracts?

 • Cloudy or blurred vision

-• Heightened sensitivity to light and glare
+• Increased sensitivity to glare or bright lights

-• Poor vision at night
+• Difficulty seeing at night

-• Double vision
+• Double vision (in one eye)

-• Distorted vision
+• Distorted or “fish-eye” vision

-• Constantly needing to update eyeglass or contact lens prescriptions
+• Frequent changes in eyeglass or contact lens prescriptions

-What causes Cataracts?
+What Causes Cataracts?

 Cataracts are prevalent and can come about due to several conditions: